ztrehagem/synchronized-debounce/README.md

 debounced() // manytimes
 ```

-Roughly the behavior is same to _debounce_ module.
+Roughly the behavior is same to the _debounce_ function.
-If _debounce_ tries calling `asyncFn` while executing previous execution of `asyncFn`, the next time execution of `asyncFn` is deferred until exiting previous one.
+If the _debounce_ tries calling `asyncFn` while awaiting previous execution of `asyncFn`, the next calling is deferred until exiting the previous one.